Samlaan/textymous/SIGNED.md

 #### Presets

 ```
+git      # ignore .git and anything as described by .gitignore files
 dropbox  # ignore .dropbox-cache and other Dropbox-related files
-git      # ignore .git and anything as described by .gitignore files
+kb       # ignore anything as described by .kbignore files
 ```

 <!-- summarize version = 0.0.9 -->